VEuPathDB/StaticContent/content/common/protein-mapping-help.md

     <pre>Query_ID/Subject_ID/Orthogroup/Subject_description/Alignment_length/Percent_identity/e-value</pre>
   </li>
   <li>Unmatched query proteins are included in the results file without an OrthoMCL protein or group listed.</li>
+  <li>Results will be available in the "My jobs" tab which is accessible when you are signed into your account.</li>
   </ul>
   </p>